krvivi28/test_codes/lecture-10/summative/problem/backend/ProblemStatement.md

 # Notes/Hints:

-Examine the backend code carefully to identify and fix the issue with the employee list API.
+1.Examine the backend code carefully to identify and fix the issue with the employee list API.

+2.To start the front-end HTML page, you can utilize the VS Code Live Server extension, as demonstrated in the GIF.
+If it's not already installed, simply download it from the Extensions tab in VS Code by searching for "Live Server" and installing the corresponding extension.